lextm/jekyll-theme-chirpy/_posts/2006-6-23-news-new-bug-and-its-hotfix.md

 The hotfix is for N3 Update 1 RC 5 users, but older versions of N3 Update 1 RCs can use it, too.

 Unzip the file and replace the exe file on your PC with the extracted file.
-You’d better keep a backup of the old file.
+You'd better keep a backup of the old file.

 This hotfix will be included in RC 6.